Flywings Simulator Training Centre Limited IPO Opens on December 05, 2025 - www.lokmattimes.com

 Flywings Simulator Training Centre Limited IPO Opens on December 05, 2025

-PNN Mumbai (Maharashtra) [India], December 4: Flywings Simulator Training Centre Limited (The Company, Flywings) provides simulation-based aviation training with ...
+Mumbai (Maharashtra) [India], December 4: Flywings Simulator Training Centre Limited (The Company, Flywings) provides simulation-based aviation training with a focus on Safety ...

 Mumbai (Maharashtra) [India], December 4: Flywings Simulator Training Centre Limited (The Company, Flywings) provides simulation-based aviation training with a focus on Safety and Emergency Procedures (SEP) for cabin and cockpit crew,proposes to open its Initial Public Offering on Friday, December 05, 2025 aiming to raise ₹ 57.05 Crore (At Upper Price Band), with shares to be listed on the NSE Emerge platform.